arupa444/FastAPI-Journal-Automation-with-Generative-And-AI-Compound-AI-System/README.md

 ```

 ### 4️⃣ Install Software and Font
-1. Download and Install MikTex software
+1. Download and Install MikTex software to your device
 2. Download and Install Archivo Narrow font to your device